rockcrafters/chiselled-jre/README.md

 This section provides a comparison with readily-available Java 17 runtime images from the most popular distributions:
  - Eclipse Adoptium publishes multiple [Java runtime images](https://github.com/adoptium/containers/tree/main/17/jre) for Java 17.
 We will evaluate Ubuntu Jammy [`eclipse-temurin:17.0.7_7-jre-jammy`](https://github.com/adoptium/containers/blob/main/17/jre/ubuntu/jammy/Dockerfile.releases.full) and Alpine-based [`eclipse-temurin:17.0.7_7-jre-alpine`](https://github.com/adoptium/containers/blob/main/17/jre/alpine/Dockerfile.releases.full) images.
  - Amazon Corretto publishes Java 17 image based on Amazon Linux 2023 [`amazoncorretto:17.0.7-al2023-headless`](https://github.com/corretto/corretto-docker/tree/main/17/headless/al2023)
  - Azul Zulu publishes multiple [Java runtime images](https://github.com/zulu-openjdk/zulu-openjdk) for Java 17.
 Will will evaluate distroless [`azul/zulu-openjdk-distroless:17.0.7-17.42.19`](https://github.com/zulu-openjdk/zulu-openjdk/tree/master/distroless/17.0.7-17.42.19).
  - [Oracle](https://github.com/oracle/docker-images/tree/main/OracleJava) only publishes JDK image.
  - Google provides distroless [`gcr.io/distroless/java17-debian11`](https://github.com/GoogleContainerTools/distroless/tree/main/java) Java 17 image.

 ### Image size

-The evaluted images are built using the different processes and this affects the resulting image size.
+The evaluated images are built using the different processes and this affects the resulting image size.

 Eclipse Temurin images use `ubuntu:22.04` or `alpine:3.18` base images and extract Adoptium's build of Java 17 Runtime built with OpenJDK `legacy-jre-image` target.
-It contains hotspot binaries and a base list of modules required for the runtime and generated from the JDK image with the `jlink` tool.
-It includes class data sharing cache.
+It contains hotspot binaries and a base list of modules required for the runtime and is generated from the JDK image with the `jlink` tool.
+It includes a class data-sharing cache.

 Azul Zulu packages a limited set of binaries and a full set of JDK modules.
-It includes class data sharing cache.
+It includes class data-sharing cache.
 It only installs base dependencies (`libc` and `libnss`) and none of the Abstract Window Toolkit (AWT) such as fontconfig despite having AWT binaries present in the Java runtime.

 Amazon Corretto installs Java JDK package in `amazonlinux:2023` with all package dependencies.
 It packages a limited set of binaries and a full set of JDK modules.